 About

 I build products for living.
-A life-long student of human behavior, design & finance.
+A life-long student of human behavior & financial markets.
 This site shares my continuous learning and investigation of topics I am interested in.
 I put a lot of love and labor into it.

 Exploration is dear to my heart.
-Learning is more valuable to me than fancy titles and achievements.
+Learning is more fun & valuable to me than status seeking games such as acquiring fancy titles.
 I hope learning does not change as I get older.
 Learning is one thing, but teaching is another.
 The latter is much harder to strive for because we have to put our demons like ego and selfish acts to rest.
 This is why I share what I learn here.

 I have picked up a few games in life that I thoroughly enjoy.
 I have listed them below.
 I go back and forth between these games, but they all balance me well.

 The game of studying markets is always fun because it challenges me to adapt.
 First, why investing?
 I was raised by a single mother.
 And when we were in the thick of barely having anything, investing was my way out.
 I set out to invest my teenage earnings in stocks to be self-sufficient and help my mom with bills.
 Besides that, there is no better way to learn about the real world than throwing myself out there.
 I purchased my first stock at the age of 17, which happened to be right before the 2008 recession.
 In a few months, I lost all my savings that I accumulated from my summer jobs.
 The pain from losing a huge sum of money at young age was tough to swallow, but I learned several lessons early on in my life.
 It shaped my choices and way of thinking.
 This is when understanding the psychology of markets and business became fascinating to me.
 In the end, markets are people.
 If we understand markets, we understand people, and vice-versa.
-Money is the greatest incentive to study human behavior and emotions, and decision-making.
+Money is the greatest incentive to study human behavior, emotions, and decision-making.
+It is also a great multiplier of making dreams come true.
+Capital allocation, if done right, is a great way to move society forward.

 The game of creation is another one.
 There is something beautiful about bringing abstraction to life.
 If I wouldn't have studied finance and accounting, I would have gone to school for design or engineering.
 I built my first product after graduating from college.
 It wasn't rocket science—a bamboo pen with postcards packaged beautifully.
 The ability to bring the vision to life and sharing with others was fulfilling.
 Soon after that, I learned how to write code.
 Creating has become my obsession.
 My motto is now “don't complain, create.”